UNIHIKER/unihiker-docs/docs/K10/GettingStarted/gettingstarted_mindplus.md

 ## **UNIHIKER K10 with Mindplus(Mind+)**
-In this tutorial, we will guide you through the process of downloading and installing Mindplus on your Windows, Mac, or Linux.
+In this tutorial, we will guide you through the process of downloading and installing Mindplus on your computer.

 ### **Mindplus(Mind+)**
 Mind+ is a software designed for teenagers that supports AI and IoT functions by integrating with popular mainboards and open-source hardware.
 It offers an easy programming experience through graphical building blocks and advanced languages like Python, C, and C++.